 La Sirena Clandestina is a Fulton Market restaurant housed in a former warehouse building that has an industrial style.
 If you feel like you’ve heard that before it’s because you have.
 So does La Sirena Clandestina separate itself at all?
 Yup.
-And it’s doing so by serving some pretty good Brazilian inspired food.
-Ipso facto - La Sirena Clandestina is a worthy place to know.
+And it’s doing so by serving some pretty good Brazilian-inspired food.

 Standard elote served served on the cob but cut up into small pieces.
 Decent.